Thyroid Cancer Basics: Free 50-page handbook

 Because of the rare nature of this disease, it is natural to feel a sense of urgency and a fear of the unknown, especially when we are first diagnosed.
 When we meet another meddie, whether on-line or at one of the outstanding ThyCa conferences or workshops, we experience an instant kinship.
 The cascade of questions and information exchange that follows creates a very special bond.
 We hope that everyone visiting this site and the MTC e-mail group will experience this bond as we learn from and support one another.

-If you or someone in your family is coping with MTC, we invite you to join the MTC e-mail group.
+If you or someone in your family is coping with MTC, we invite you to join one or both of these groups: